Hadleigh, Suffolk: Religion

-Hadleigh United Reformed Church, situated off Market Place, was originally the town's Congregational Church, founded in 1688.
-It was rebuilt between 1825 and 1832, with seating for 1,000 and was restored in 1890–91.
-The current minister is Rev Bryn Rickards.
-The Baptist chapel, probably founded in 1814, was built in 1830 and had a gallery added in 1884.
-It was enlarged in 1875.
-The Salvation Army was established in 1889 a hall in Duke Street in 1920.
+Hadleigh United Reformed Church, off Market Place, was originally the town's Congregational Church, founded in 1688.
+It was rebuilt in the early 19th century and restored in 1890.
+The Baptist chapel was built in 1830.
 St Joseph's Roman Catholic Church was built in 1966.
-The congregation was first established, in 1937, in a former corset factory which was destroyed by fire in 1964.
 In 1814, the Wesleyan Methodists purchased the 14th-century Thorpes hall house in George Street and leased it to the Primitive Methodists, known as Ranters, in 1836.
-In 1848, the Wesleyans built a chapel on land adjoining Thorpes and enlarged it in 1875.
+In 1848 the Wesleyans built a chapel on land adjoining Thorpes and enlarged it in 1875.
 The chapel is now a Grade II listed home.
 There was also an Episcopal Mission Chapel built on Hadleigh Heath in 1878 and restored in 1891; it was disused by 1912.

 Economy

 The former Kings Arms on Benton Street is a typical example of timber framing.
 The building, a pub for over 400 years, has sections that date to the 15th century.
 It was known unofficially as the "Old Monkey" and is still referred to by that name today.
 It is now a private residence and bed and breakfast.

 Hadleigh is home to several manufacturers, including Jim Lawrence Handcrafted Home Furnishings, and the Hadleigh Maid chocolate company.
 From November 2009 Hadleigh was the home of the Hellhound microbrewery; it moved to Bramford in June 2014 and ceased trading in June 2018.

 The Brett Works site, off Pound Lane, was for some years the home of Brett Valley Joinery and was later allocated by Babergh District Council as a potential site for a new foodstore.
 Supermarket Tesco made a number of controversial proposals for the building of a store in the town.
 Their last proposal, for development of the Pound Lane site, was rejected by the council in July 2011.
 The proposal was rejected again in September 2013.

 The Lady Lane Industrial estate is the location of Celotex Saint Gobain, the manufacturer of the insulation component in the cladding used at Grenfell Tower.